 - Non-cash considerations: When a consumer pays in the form of goods, services, stock or other non-cash consideration.

-- Considerations payable to the customer: Instances where a company must also make a payment to a consumer like slotting fees, cooperative advertising, buydowns, price protection, coupons and rebates.
+- Considerations payable to the customer: Instances where a company must also make a payment to a consumer like slotting fees, cooperative advertising, buydowns, price protection, coupons, and rebates.

-Allocate Transaction to Performance Obligation(s):
+4. Allocate Transaction to Performance Obligation(s):

 If a contract has more than one performance obligation, a company will need to allocate the transaction price to each separate performance obligation based on its relative standalone selling price.

-Recognize Revenue as Performance Obligation(s) is Satisfied:
+5. Recognize Revenue as Performance Obligation(s) is Satisfied:

 The final step is to recognize revenue when or as the performance obligations in the contract are satisfied.

-Transfer of Control: When a customer obtains control over the asset, it is considered transferred and the company’s performance obligation is considered satisfied.
+- Transfer of Control: When a customer obtains control over the asset, it is considered transferred and the company’s performance obligation is considered satisfied.
 The company can then recognize that revenue.

 -